Autism Spectrum Disorder

 Symptoms of ASD

-Autism may be diagnosed in children as young as 2 years old, when early signs are noted by parents or caregivers.
+Autism may be diagnosed in children as young as 2 years old, when early signs are observed by parents or caregivers.
 In some cases, typical signs of ASD may not become obvious until the child starts school.
 Boys are 4-5 times more frequently diagnosed than girls.

 • Focus on specific areas of interest to the exclusion of others